 is in fact a singleton $\{\bar v\}$.
 Furthermore, any sequence of multipliers $\{ v_r \}$ satisfying the conditions above converges to $\bar{v}$. \end{lemma} \begin{proof} We first assume \eqnok{cq}, and claim that

 for all large $r$.
-Indeed, if this property should fail, then for infinitely many $r$ there would exist a unit vector $v_r$ lying in the intersection on the left-hand side, and any limit point of these unit vectors must lie in the set
+Indeed, if this property should fail, then for infinitely many $r$ there would exist a unit vector $v_r$ lying in the intersection on the left-hand side, and any accumulation point of these unit vectors must lie in the set

 by outer semicontinuity of the set-valued mapping $\partial^{\infty} h$ at the point $\bar c$ \cite[Proposition~8.7]{Roc98}, contradicting the transversality condition (\ref{cq}).
-As a consequence, we can apply the chain rule to deduce the existence of vectors $v_r \in \R^n$ satisfying (\ref{eq:hxmopt.r}).
-This sequence must be bounded, since otherwise, after taking a subsequence, we could suppose $|v_r| \to \infty$ and then any limit point of the unit vectors $|v_r|^{-1} v_r$ would lie in the set \eqnok{zero}, again contradicting the transversality condition.
+As a consequence, we can apply the chain rule \cite[Theorem~10.6]{Roc98} to deduce the existence of vectors $v_r \in \R^n$ satisfying (\ref{eq:hxmopt.r}).
+This sequence must be bounded, since otherwise, after taking a subsequence, we could suppose $|v_r| \to \infty$ and then any accumulation point of the unit vectors $|v_r|^{-1} v_r$ would lie in the set \eqnok{zero}, again contradicting the transversality condition.
 The first claim of the theorem is proved.

-For the second claim, we assume the constraint qualification (\ref{li}) and note as above that it implies the transversality condition (\ref{cq}), so the chain rule implies that the set \eqnok{mult} is nonempty.
-This set must therefore be a singleton $\{\bar v\}$, using (\ref{li}) again.
-Using boundedness of $\{ v_r\}$, and the fact that $\mu_r d_r \to 0$, we have by taking limits in (\ref{eq:hxmopt.r}) that any limit point of $\{v_r\}$ lies in (\ref{mult}) (by outer semicontinuity of $\partial h$ at $\bar{c}$), and therefore $v_r \to \bar{v}$. \end{proof}
+For the remaining claims, note first that the chain rule implies that the set \eqnok{mult} is nonempty.
+The constraint qualification (\ref{li}) then implies that this set is a singleton $\{ \bar{v} \}$.
+Using boundedness of $\{ v_r\}$, and the fact that $\mu_r d_r \to 0$, we have by taking limits in (\ref{eq:hxmopt.r}) that any accumulation point of $\{v_r\}$ lies in (\ref{mult}) (by $h$-attentive outer semicontinuity of $\partial h$ at $\bar{c}$), and therefore $v_r \to \bar{v}$. \end{proof}